Can You Work off the Clock in NC?

 An experienced attorney can provide trusted guidance on off-the-clock work questions.
 Maybe you feel you are owed overtime due to your work off the clock.
 Perhaps you are required to work off the clock, and you feel entitled to compensation for your dedicated time.

-Contact our office at (704) 286-0947 to get your specific questions answered and seek professional guidance on what options you have.
+Contact our office to get your specific questions answered and seek professional guidance on what options you have.